The best swimwear labels to shop in Australia and New Zealand

 Discover more local designers in our Fashion section.

-We’re a beach-mad nation, so it’s only apt that we have a host of swimwear labels that are up to the task of making swimmers fit for our water-obsessed bods.
-Below, we’ve compiled some of our favourites for your perusal.
+We’re a beach-mad nation, so it’s only apt that we have a host of swimwear designers and labels that are up to the task of making swimmers fit for our water-obsessed bods.
+Not sure where to shop swimwear this summer?
+Below, we’ve compiled some of our favourite local brands for you to peruse.

 View this post on Instagram